CoolNewsGuy/generate-me-components/README.md

 If you find a bug or want to suggest a new feature, create a [new issue](https://github.com/MrLuckyCat/gift-me-components/issues).

-if you like the library, give a star to that repo to support me and buy me a pizza if you can!
+if you like the library, give a star to that repo to support me and buy me a coffee if you can!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://ko-fi.com/mrluckycat)